-Walking down Burr Lane, Adeline now introduces us to a family she knew well, through her chapel ….
+Walking down Burr Lane, beyond the Knighton Estate, Adeline now introduces us to a family she knew well, through her chapel ….

 “A distance further down (Burr Lane) on the East Side were two cottages.